terrencegf/bitwarden-portal/README.md

 3. **Destination Vault Restore**
    - Decrypts the latest source vault backup.
    - Imports the decrypted backup into the destination vault.

-## Prerequisites

-1. **🐋 Docker** must be installed and configured.
-2. Configured access for source and destination vaults (using API Key credentials).
-    - To get both source and destination Client ID and Client Secret you need to go in `Account Settings` -> `Security` -> `Keys`.

 ## Environment Variables